 Submitting an application for an MBA may seem daunting at first, but help is at hand to guide you through the application process.
 Visit our how to apply page for an overview of what is involved in the application process and how you can prepare.

 To check what your tuition fees cover and what you may need to pay for separately, see our What tuition fees cover page.

 The Professional Development theme throughout the programme focuses on enabling you to achieve a high-level management position.

-The Business Experience Team also offers full-time overseas postgraduate (MA, MSc, MBA) students the opportunity to take part in our WBS Mentoring Programme.
-We will match students with a senior professional (mentor) from their field of expertise to give them an exact insight into British working practices and policies.
-Experienced professionals in any business field share their career experiences and knowledge with students who may wish to venture down a similar path in the near future.
-Our mentors come from a wide range of backgrounds, including Marketing, General Management, Finance and Entrepreneurship.
-In addition, our mentors typically offer 3 hours of their time over a 3 month period to the mentee (student).
+The Business Experience Team also offers full-time overseas MBA participants the opportunity to take part in our WBS Mentoring Programme.
+We will match participants with a senior professional (mentor) from their field of expertise to give them an exact insight into British working practices and policies.
+Experienced professionals in any business field share their career experiences and knowledge with participants who may wish to venture down a similar path in the near future.
+Our mentors come from a wide range of backgrounds, including marketing, management, finance and entrepreneurship.
+In addition, our mentors typically offer 3 hours of their time over a 3 month period to the mentee.
 In addition, to one-to-one meetings, students are encouraged to keep in touch with their mentor over email and telephone.

-As part of the programme students go into a company to act as a Management Consultant to solve a management issue(s).
-Students may wish to use this opportunity as your first experience in a career change, a taste of the career/sector area you are planning to move into, or as a complete wildcard and something you may not get the opportunity to do again.
+As part of the programme participants go into a company to act as a Management Consultant to solve a management issue(s).
+Participants may wish to use this opportunity as your first experience in a career change, a taste of the career/sector area you are planning to move into, or as a complete wildcard and something you may not get the opportunity to do again.